cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Cuomo/Network Infrastructures (PDF 2).md

 - B: Bandwidth (length in Hz is used)
 - SNR: ratio power signal (power y noise)

+>Valori di SNR più alti (noise < power) indica una qualità migliore del segnale ma con incrementi piccoli della Capacità

+>Valori di SNR più bassi (noise > power) indica una qualità peggiore del segnale e con incrementi piccoli della Capacità

+>Larghezza di banda $B$: Ha un effetto lineare sulla capacità $C$.
+Più banda disponibile, maggiore capacità
 ## Asymmetric ADSL
-Original market driver: distribution of video on demand (VoD) (failed for this target)
-- An ADSL local loop is for the exclusive use of he subscriber, with no contention for bandwidth on that local loop
-- ADSL provides for passive transmission of analog voice service
-- The distinguishing characteristic of ADSL over other forms of DSL is that the volume of data flow is greater in one direction than the other
+Original market driver: distribution of video on demand (VoD) (failed for this target) An ADSL local loop is for the exclusive use of the subscriber and provides for passive transmission of analog voice service.
+The distinguishing characteristic of ADSL over other forms of DSL is that the volume of data flow is greater in one direction than the other
-- Providers usually market ADSL as a service for consumers to connect to the Internet in a relatively passive mode

 >Higher bandwidth
 >Use two separate frequency bands (upstream and downstream bands)